 DAY 6, 4/21/2017

 Phoenix likes to arrange her stuffed animals just so in her bed.
-She has a loft bed that's above the queen mattress Kingston and I sleep on, and it's almost a guarantee that I'll get hit with at least one soft stuffy in the middle of the night.
+She has a loft bed that's above the queen mattress Kingston and I sleep on, and it's almost a guarantee that I'll get hit with at least one soft stuffy in the middle of the night as it falls from her bed.
 Phoenix's technique is that she lifts the top two blankets and arranges the stuffies in a line going down the left and right sides of her bed.
 And it's also very important to her to wear one of my old t-shirts as her nightie.
 Once she has the nightie on and the stuffies placed, the final step is to place her oversized stuffed dog Charlie at the foot of her bed.

 One of the things Phoenix has told me many times is how much she appreciates that I take the time to hang out with her at bedtime.
 Her mother doesn't have as much patience unfortunately, and Phoenix says she never waits 'til they're asleep (Phoenix and her brother) before leaving the room, and that if she does read to them it's not for very long.
 Personally I love the bond that comes from reading to a child, and am happy to read for as long as it takes for the kids to fall asleep.
 It's been my experience that they sleep very deeply this way, and wake up well rested and healthy.